 Because eDNA testing methods are very sensitive and can pick up very faint traces of DNA in water or soil samples, stringent quality control safeguards and testing are required at all stages to prevent samples from becoming contaminated.
 This may involve bleaching and thorough rinsing of all field and lab equipment to get rid of any potential contaminant DNA that could be mistaken for a positive detection (species presence).
 Lab personnel follow sterile procedures with detailed protocols and rely on 'clean room' techniques to prevent carry-over or contamination between samples.
-Because eDNA testing labs go to great lengths to minimize these potential errors and adhere to stringent quality standards to make sure that positive or negative eDNA results are real.
-Controls are included at all stages (field sampling, DNA capture and extraction, and assay tests) to detect contamination.
-Positive controls with known target DNA are included during testing to make sure reagents and protocols are performing as expected, guarding against false negative results.
+Since eDNA testing includes risks of false positive and false negative results similar to medical diagnostic tests, testing labs go to great lengths to minimize these potential errors and adhere to stringent quality standards to make sure that positive or negative eDNA results are real.
+Controls are included at all stages to guard against false results; for example, "blank (known negative) samples are included at all stages (field sampling, DNA capture and extraction, and assay tests) to detect contamination.
+Positive controls with known target DNA are included during testing to guard against false negative results.

 eDNA detections are influenced by the numbers, size, and biomass of the species of interest in or near a given location, as well as how close (or far away) the species is from where water samples are collected.
-Species movements (preferred habitats and environmental conditions), water movements (depth, flow, wind, and water currents), and species behavior are all important considerations for planning sampling efforts (see figure 2).
-This is particularly important in flowing or windswept systems, since a positive detection may be caused by the species being upstream / upwind, rather than where the water sample was collected.
+Species movements (preferred habitats and environmental conditions), water movements (depth, flow, wind, and water currents) are all important considerations for planning sampling efforts.
+This is particularly important in flowing or wind-swept systems, since a positive detection may be caused by the species being upstream / upwind, rather than where the water sample was collected.
 Sampling strategies therefore take habitat information (waterbody size, depth, flow if appropriate, and likely/preferred habitat for the species of interest) into consideration to optimize the probability of detecting species if they are present.